 Consolidation vs. Integration

 Many organizations confuse consolidation with integration when in reality these two concepts could not be more different.
 Consolidation endeavors to take ten tables, each with a million rows, and simply merge them into one table with ten million rows.
 If that ten-million-row table has 20% data redundancy and 15% data quality problems then that is acceptable, since consolidation does not address this problem.
-Integration looks to take the ten tables and integrate them into one table (maybe more) with 8 million unique rows and data quality problems at 0%.
+The integration looks to take the ten tables and integrate them into one table (maybe more) with 8 million unique rows and data quality problems at 0%.

 Every organization, of any size, in every industry, needs to practice enterprise information management, so it can use the data and metadata, the processes and technologies it has invested in, to create information and knowledge that will enable effective operations, optimal decisions, and competitive advantages.